siffreinsg/blackpearrl/README.md

 My own tools are included in the `scripts` directory and are licensed under the GNU General Public License v3.0.

 All scripts and systemd configs are intended to be used on an Ultra.cc seedbox.
-They may work on other systems, but I make no guarantees.
+While I try to make them as generic as possible, they may not be suitable for other hosts.

 # Usage

 ## Clone the repo

 ALl scripts and configs are intended to be used from the `$HOME/blackpearrl` directory and rely on submodules.
+You will have to update scripts and systemd service files if you clone the repo to a different directory.
 Clone the repo in the home directory with the following command:

 ```bash